weaviate/weaviate-io/developers/weaviate/config-refs/schema/multi-vector.md

 import TabItem from '@theme/TabItem';
 import FilteredTextBlock from '@site/src/components/Documentation/FilteredTextBlock';

-import PyCode from '!!raw-loader!/_includes/code/config/multi-vector-examples.py';

 import MultiVectorSupport from '/_includes/multi-vector-support.mdx';

 <MultiVectorSupport />

 ## Syntax

 Single vector collections are valid and continue to use the original collection syntax.
-However, if you configure multiple vectors, you must use the new, named vector syntax.
+However, if you configure multiple vectors, you must use the new, named vector syntax to query your collections.

-## Collection definition
+### Collection definition

 Use the collection definition to [configure the vector spaces](/developers/weaviate/manage-data/collections#define-multiple-named-vectors) for each data object.

-## Query a named vector
+### Query a named vector

 To do a vector search on a collection with named vectors, specify the vector space to search.